Data integration definition

-- What organisational data flows do you need?
+What organizational data flows do you need?
 Does it need to be a one-way communication or a two-way flow of information?

 Manage and maintain your data

-While data integration began with organisations realising they would need more than one solution to collate and manage all the data they’d received, we’ve since discovered how to manage the complexities and challenges of linking multiple datasets.
+While data integration began with organizations realizing they would need more than one solution to collate and manage all the data they’d received, we’ve since discovered how to manage the complexities and challenges of linking multiple datasets.
 Using techniques that consolidate operations and support your business’s technical and analytical needs is at the heart of any successful data integration solution.

 Azure Functions, Azure Data Factory, and Azure Logic Apps are just a few of the Microsoft services that can help you efficiently solve complex data challenges.